-Fig. 11.15: : Cumulative sum configuration
+Fig. 12.15: : Cumulative sum configuration

 - Time period (min) (required): Time in minutes to keep the sum. - Target attribute (required): Variable that contains the value to be sum. - Timestamp (required): Variable containing the timestamp from the device or dojot.
-Most of the time it can be set with payload.metadata.timestamp. - Sum (required): Variable that will receive the sum. - Name (optional): Name of the node publish in FTP topic 📄
+Most of the time it can be set with payload.metadata.timestamp. - Sum (required): Variable that will receive the sum. - Name (optional): Name of the node

-11.1.17 Publish in FTP topic
+12.1.17 Publish in FTP topic